 By William Lawyer

-To read the remainder of this article, visit clmagazine.org/topic/medicine-science/the-use-of-fetal-tissue-in-research.
+To read the remainder of this article, visit clmagazine.org/topic/abortion/abortion-and-womens-health-in-developing-countries-does-legalization-make-things-better.

-To read more inspirational and educational pro-life articles, visit the Celebrate Life Magazine website at clmagazine.org.
+To read additional pro-life articles, visit the Celebrate Life Magazine website at clmagazine.org.